Extension-lifting Bijections for Oriented Matroids: Relation with Orientation Activity and Active Bijections

-A set of {\em lexicographic data} $(<,s)$ of $M$ consists of a total ordering $<$ of $E$ together with a choice of sign $s(e)\in\{+,-\}$ for every element $e$ of $E$.
-We fix an arbitrary set of such data for the rest of the discussion.
+In this section we briefly review the work of Gioan and Las Vergnas on {\em active bijections}, and show how our bijections are related to theirs.
+We first recall two notions of activities in (oriented) matroid theory.
+For this, we fix an ordering of the ground set $E$ of an oriented matroid $M$.
+Put differently, $M$ is now an ordered oriented matroid.

+The first notion is the classical {\em Tutte activities}, where an element $e$ is {\em internally (respectively, externally) active} for a basis $B$ if $e\in B$ and it is the minimal element in its fundamental cocircuit (respectively, $e\not\in B$, fundamental circuit).
+Denote by $I(B)$ and $E(B)$ the sets of internally and externally active elements of $B$; the number $\iota(B):=|I(B)|,\epsilon(B):=|E(B)|$ of internally/externally active elements is the {\em internal/external activity} of $B$.

-Following \cite{LV_Activity}, an element of $E$ is {\em internally (respectively, externally) active} in an orientation $\Ocal$ if it is the minimal element in some signed cocircuit (respectively, circuit) compatible with $\Ocal$.
-The {\em internal (respectively, external) activity} $\iota(\Ocal)$ (respectively, $\epsilon(\Ocal)$) is the number of internally (respectively, externally) active elements in $\Ocal$.
+The second notion is (re)orientation activity of Las Vergnas \cite{LV_Activity}, where an element of $E$ is {\em internally (respectively, externally) active} in an orientation $\Ocal$ if it is the minimal element in some cocircuit (respectively, circuit) conformal with $\Ocal$.
+Define $I(\Ocal),E(\Ocal),\iota(\Ocal),\epsilon(\Ocal)$ for an orientation $\Ocal$ analogously.